 Bex MacFife (she & they, interchangeably) is a white non-binary PhD Candidate at the University of Oregon.

 Originally from the Bay Area, she has spent many years in various iterations of "sex educator," instructing audiences that range from 4th grade all the way through to graduate school and professional trainings.
-After earning her MA in Sexuality Studies at San Francisco State University, Bex entered the sociology doctoral program at University of Oregon, where she is now working with Drs.
-CJ Pascoe, Krystale Littlejohn, and Zachary DuBois.
+After earning her MA in Sexuality Studies at San Francisco State University, Bex entered the sociology doctoral program at University of Oregon, where she is now working with Dr. Jocelyn Hollander.

-Her research interests include queer and trans health and medical sociology; she now studies the line between professional competence and vulnerable embodiment, social constructions of genitals, and the radical potential of queering medical education.
-Initially inspired by their own work in the role, Bex has published on the pedagogical activism enacted by queer and allied Gynecological Teaching Associates (GTAs, or educators who teach pelvic and breast exams within medical schools by acting simultaneously as instructors and models in small group sessions.)
+Initially inspired by their own work in the role, Bex has also researched, published, and presented on the pedagogical activism enacted by queer and allied Gynecological Teaching Associates (GTAs, or educators who teach pelvic and breast exams within medical schools by acting simultaneously as instructors and models in small group sessions.)
+She continues to teach as a GTA with Project Prepare.

-Outside of academia, they enjoy being upside down and foraging for mushrooms.
+Outside of academia, they enjoy engaging in community mutual aid, serving the whims of their blue heeler "Dilly Pickle", and foraging for mushrooms.

 CV (pdf)